LCEL Mastery: Compose LLM Chains with the Pipe Operator in Python

 Real-World Example: A Multi-Step Document Analyzer

 This is the kind of pipeline I build most often at work.
-You have raw text — could be a support ticket, a research paper, or a news article — and you need a structured analysis report.
-Summary, key entities, difficulty rating, all in one pass.
+You have raw text — maybe loaded via document loaders — and you need a structured analysis report with summary, entities, and difficulty rating, all in one pass.

 Common Mistakes and How to Fix Them